 View our online catalog for full registration information.
 Non-VLS students, including auditors, will receive an email confirming setup of a personal VLS account and providing instructions on how to access this account.
 Students may then register for classes starting on their assigned dates:

 Throughout the summer, the summer faculty, distinguished scholars, media fellows, and others offer noon-time lectures on a wide range of current issues in environmental law.
 Vermont Bar Association Continuing Legal Education credit is available to members of the Vermont bar who attend the Hot Topics lectures.
-The 2020 Hot Topics will be presented virtually at vermontlaw.edu/live.
+The 2021 Hot Topics will be presented in-person and virtually at vermontlaw.edu/live.

 Please note that Summer Session registration is not an application to the MELP or LLM degree programs.
 The links below provide information for those seeking admittance to the degree programs, including the summer's-only masters degree option.